peterdurham/code-boost/content/blog/background-images/index.md

 title: How To Use CSS Background Images
 date: "2015-05-06T23:46:37.121Z"
 category: "CSS"
-description: "setup"
+description: "How to use CSS background images.
+Setup a CSS selector to use and customize background images."
 featuredImage: "./fire-landscape.jpg"
-tags: [ "Background", "Images"]
+tags: [ "Background", "Images", "CSS", "Properties"]
 ---

 The css `background-image` property is a handy alternative to using `<img />` tags to display images.